marinoandrea/hangman-cli/README.md

 ### Maximum length

 The maximum length feature allows a user to specify the maximum length for the word to be guessed in a game instance.
+This feature has a low priority, because the game is playable without it.

 #### Stimulus/Response

-The Player shall set the maximum length via the `-M` or `--maximum-length` option followed by an integer argument.
+The Player shall set the maximum length of a word that the game can choose via the `-M` or `--maximum-length` option followed by an integer argument.
 There is no response from the system, but for the remainder of the program the length of every guess word shall be no more than the specified length.